fajril/esdc-rules-documentation/RE5 - Maturity Level.md

     Validation result is False
 ```

-### RE5055 - Project Level: Project must not have reserves 1P for project maturity level E4 to X6
+### RE5055 - Project Level: Project must not have reserves 1P for project maturity level E4 to X6 Except the end of PSC not within the next year

 Severity:  `strict` :no_entry: